Current Projects

 1) Embedded Systems and IoT Security

 IoT devices have become more prevalent, but unfortunately, they frequently lack the necessary security mechanisms to safeguard themselves from malware attacks.
 This is often due to cost, size, or power constraints.
 To address this issue, our project aims to develop lightweight security techniques based on the hardware-software co-design principle.
-Our main objective is to minimize hardware costs while still providing provable-security guarantees, even for low-cost IoT devices.
+Our main objective is to minimize hardware costs (or use existing low-cost secure hardware, e.g., TrustZone-M TEE) while still providing provable security guarantees, even for low-cost IoT devices.
 To date, we have successfully developed the following techniques:

 2) Legacy Binary Security